 It is a place that is rich in culture, with a range of museums, art galleries, cinemas and concert venues.
 With more than 25,000 students, studying at RGU means you’ll be part of a lively, vibrant student-friendly city, with great shops, restaurants, international food stores, nightlife and live music.

-The City features in the UK top ten of The Good Growth for Cities Index, (PwC, 2018).
+Aberdeen is the best Scottish city to live and work according to The Good Growth for Cities Index, (PwC, 2019).
 The index measures the performance of 42 of the UK's largest towns and cities against ten indicators including employment, health, income and skills, housing affordability and environmental factors.

 Aberdeen also has the honour of being named the 2nd safest city in the entire United Kingdom in The Alternative UK University City League Table 2017 and the second most affordable city for students in the UK by Natwest in 2017.
 Aberdeen is one of the best places to be a student according to top student website Accommodation for Students.